 Here, I used it on one layer of acrylic paint, and that’s my limit for this pen.
 I wouldn’t use it on more texture than this.
 I tried it, and it was obvious I was going to ruin the nib.

 The Edding marker 780 creative is so good here!
 The marker is for glass, metal, and plastic but I use it where other pens can’t deliver.
 It’s so smooth and the ink flows perfectly.

 Also, Posca paint pens work well on textured backgrounds, although I haven’t tried them on this particular one.
 But, it works fine unless you press it too hard (but this rule goes for any pen, right)?

-Definitely Uni-pin fine liners.
+Definitely Uni-pin fine liners and Micron pens.
 The ones that are waterproof, pigment ink fine line pens.
-They’re excellent for this purpose because they won’t smudge while you work and have such thin tips that you can create even the tiny details.
+They’re excellent for this purpose because they won’t smudge while you work and have such thin tips that you can create even tiny details.

-I paint women faces a lot and when I need to add highlights to the hair, skin or eyes, I use white Posca paint pens.
+I paint women’s faces a lot and when I need to add highlights to the hair, skin, or eyes, I use white Posca paint pens.
 I’ve never seen any other pen that works this well on all surfaces and really does a perfect job, especially with eyes.